Infant Craniosacral Fascial Therapy

 The Gillespie Approach is a gentle modality that helps the body release its tight connective tissue from its physical and emotional traumas.

-Newborns, whose untreated fascial strains can result in a lifetime
+Newborns, whose untreated fascial strains can result in a lifetime of health issues.

 The therapeutic goal of CFT is to mitigate the effects of any birth trauma that may have restricted the craniosacral fascial system.
 Releasing fascial tightness allows the cranial bones and sacrum to correct which optimizes flow of cerebrospinal fluid throughout the brain, spinal cord and entire body.